 Edit and Markup Images

-When you tap an image on the Event Details screen (see Maintain Event Details), the editing screen opens, where you can edit and mark up images.
+When you tap an image on the Event Details screen (see Maintain Event Details), the image editing screen opens.
+From here, you can view, edit, and mark up images attached to the event.

 _images/ic-inspector.photos.png